salabim/ycecream/readme.md

 The ycecream pacakage is a fork of the IceCream package.
 Many thanks to the author Ansgar Grunseid / grunseid.com / grunseid@gmail.com

-### Main differences with IceCream

-* ycecream doesn't depend on ANY external module (i.e. asttokens, six, executing, pyglets, ...)
-* ycecream is a single source file package, thus easily installed
-* ycecream does not support colouring
-* ycecream can switch on/off time inclusion
-* ycecream introduces delta time that can also be switched on or off
-* ycecream uses PEP8 compatible naming (both in the interface and internal)
-* ycecream uses an even shorter name to print (`y` versus `ic` in IceCream)
-* ycecrean runs only under Python 3.6 ++

 ### Copyright
 (c)2021 Ruud van der Ham - rt.van.der.ham@gmail.com

-### Compatibility with IceCream
+### Differences with IceCream

 The ycecream module is a fork of IceCream with a number of differences:

+* ycecream can't colourize the output (a nice feature of IceCream)
+* ucecream runs only on Python 3.6 and higher.
+IceCream runs even on Python 2.7.
 * ycecream uses y as the standard interface, whereas IceCream uses ic.
 To make life easy, ycecream also supports ic!
-* icecream colourizes the output by default.
-This functionality is completely absent in ycebreaker.
-* IceCream has many dependencies.
-On the other hand, ycecream has none
+* yceceam has no dependencies.
+IceCream on the other hand has many (asttoken, colorize, pyglets, ...).
-* Icecream requires a number of .py files, whereas ycecream is just one (big) .py file.
+* ycecream is just one .py files, whereas IceCream consits of a number of .py files.
 That makes it possible to use ycecream without even (pip) installing it.
 Just copy ycecream.py to your work directory.
-* In contrast to IceCream, ycecream has a PEP8 (Pythonic) API.
+* ycecream has a PEP8 (Pythonic) API.
 Less important for the user, the actual code is also (more) PEP8 compatible.
+IceCream does not fillow the PEP8 standard.
 * With ycecream time inclusion can be controlled independently from context
 * A new delta inclusion (time since start of the program) is available in ycecream